giacomosalsano/EBAC---Classes/README.md

 This is a first try code.
-After watching some classes about HTML i tried to practice a little bit.
+After watching some classes about HTML I tried to practice a little bit.